priv-kweihmann/oelint-adv/README.md

   --jobs JOBS           Number of jobs to run (default all cores) --color               Add color to the output based on the severity --quiet               Print findings only
+  --hide {info,warning,error}
-  --hide SEVERITY       Hide mesesages of specified severity --relpaths            Show relative paths instead of absolute paths in results --noid                Don't show the error-ID in the output --messageformat MESSAGEFORMAT
+                        Hide mesesages of specified severity --mode {fast,all}     Level of testing (default: fast) --relpaths            Show relative paths instead of absolute paths in results --messageformat MESSAGEFORMAT
                         Format of message output --constantmods CONSTANTMODS [CONSTANTMODS ...]
-                        Modifications to the constant db.
+                        Modifications to the constant db. prefix with: + - to add to DB, - - to remove from DB, None - to override DB
-                        prefix with: + - to add to DB, - - to remove from DB, None - to override DB --print-rulefile      Print loaded rules as a rulefile and exit --release             Run against a specific Yocto release (default: latest) --exit-zero           Always return a 0 (non-error) status code, even if lint errors are found --version             show program's version number and exit
+  --print-rulefile      Print loaded rules as a rulefile and exit --exit-zero           Always return a 0 (non-error) status code, even if lint errors are found --release {...}
+                        Run against a specific Yocto release --version             show program's version number and exit
 ```